micmejia/bible-dump/NKJV/Proverbs/Prov 23.md

 Do not speak in the hearing of a fool, For he will despise the wisdom of your words.

 ###### 10
-Do not remove the ancient [^c]landmark, Nor enter the fields of the fatherless;
+Do not remove the ancient landmark, Nor enter the fields of the fatherless;

 ###### 11
 For their Redeemer _is_ mighty; He will plead their cause against you.